1. What is a chef in devops?

 - Alternatively, you can use key-based authentication instead of providing a user name and password.

-26. Why do we use chef-jenkins plugin in chef?
+26. Why do we use the chef-Jenkins plugin in chef?

 27. What is start handler in chef?

-A start handler is used to run events at the beginning of the chef-client run.
-A start handler can be loaded at the start of a chef-client run by adding the start handler to the start_handlers setting in the client.rb file or by installing the gem that contains the start handler by using the chef_gem resource in a recipe in the chef-client.
-(DeVOps Video Training).
+Answer: A start handler is used to run events at the beginning of the chef-client run.
+A start handler can be loaded at the start of a chef-client run by adding the start handler to the start_handlers setting in the client.RB file or by installing the gem that contains the start handler by using the chef_gem resource in a recipe in the chef-client.

 28. How Does Chef-apply Differ From Chef-client?

-Chef-apply apply a single recipe; chef-client applies a cookbook.
+Answer: Chef-apply applies a single recipe; chef-client applies a cookbook.

 30. Explain the major components of Chef?